Monte47/ChromeTunes/README.md

 ### Functionality & MVP

-Chiptues will allow users to be able to:
+Chrometunes will allow users to be able to:

-- [ ] View and interact with a virtual keyboard to create sounds and color visualizations
+- [ ] Interact with a virtual keyboard to create sounds and color visualizations
-- [ ] Select keys from either the keyboard or hovering/clicking over the key with the mouse
+- [ ] Select keys to play by pressing buttons on their keyboard.
 - [ ] Paint a portion of the background with a different color depending on which key is pressed.
 - [ ] Provide visual feedback on the keys when they are used.
 - [ ] Choose from at least a few different sets of sounds via a toggle menu.